Wireless Network Security

 • Unexplained slow network performance

 Report any of these to IT immediately.
-Rogue APs bypass all perimeter security controls and can allow attackers outside the building to access the internal network.
+A rogue AP bypasses your perimeter controls and lets an attacker outside the building onto the internal network.

 Is your Wi-Fi an open door?

 A shared Wi-Fi password and an old router can undo every other security control you’ve paid for.
-Mobile Techs IT Service designs secure wireless for Gold Coast businesses — WPA3 and Enterprise authentication, properly separated guest and staff networks, rogue access point detection, and business-grade access points that actually perform.
-Home users welcome too — on-site or remote, anywhere in Australia.
+Mobile Techs IT Service designs secure wireless for Gold Coast businesses: WPA3 and Enterprise authentication, separated guest and staff networks, rogue access point detection, and business-grade access points that hold up under load.
+Home users welcome too, on-site or remote, anywhere in Australia.